4xlan/tcs-stocks-rdr/README.md

 This is **not**:

 - an auto trading bot
-- a big interactive client, which can help you to operate with your stocks
+- a big interactive client, which can help you to operate with your stocks nice and easy
-- something progressive and unusual

 This is:

-- Small web service, which just get the prices and help with parsing them by financial programs (lke Skrooge, KMyMoney, etc.)
+- Small web service, which just get the prices and let them being parsed by other financial apps

 ## How to use